nantha007/Building-the-kit/README.md

 # Building the kit.

-# Left to do:

-- Need to develop the methods to do something when we have faulty parts in the kit.
-- The architecture documentation is needed to be made.
+The videos attached to show the working simulation one without faulty parts and other when gear part 12 is added as faulty part in yaml file.

 ## Running the package: